hamidkhadem/Convert_Calendar/README.md

 # Convert_Calendar
-Convert Persian to Gregorian Calendar
+This is an android App that Convert Persian Calendar to Gregorian Calendar.